999 Addendum A - Partnership Process

 - Is there a way for the district to meet the goals/objectives of the partnership on its own or with an existing partner that would be less labor intensive, more effective than starting a new partnership, or less intrusive on the academic day?

-- For district-level partnerships, do the district-level partnership committee and members of Cabinet support this partnership?
+- For district-level partnerships, does the district-level leadership team and/or members of Cabinet support this partnership?

-- For building/program level partnerships, do the principal/supervisor and members of the building level partnership committee support this partnership?
+- For building/program-level partnerships, do the principal/supervisor and members of the building leadership team support this partnership?

 - Does the risk assessment reveal that the partnership is relatively safe for the district to enter into?

-Partnerships should be reviewed annually by the district or building/program partnership committee.
+Partnerships should be reviewed annually by the district or building/program leadership team.
 The purpose of the review is to ensure that the partnership:

 - is effectively doing what it set out to do;